 The new millennium heralded the merger of two of the major practices – Fitzroy Robinson and Aukett in 2005.

 Two of the projects which marked this phase of the studio’s development were the Adnams Distribution Centre in 2006 and the benchmark-setting super sustainable Cheshire Oaks store for Marks & Spencer, which both used glulam timber and hemp lime wall construction.

-These two projects were also instrumental in establishing a research culture in the practice, not just into materials and performance, but also into use and typologies which have come to define the studio’s output in the second and now third decade of the twenty first century.
+These two projects were also instrumental in establishing a research culture in the practice, not just into materials and performance, but also into use and typologies which have come to define the studio’s output in the second and now third decade of the twenty first century

-It is fairly extraordinary to consider that there was little direct crossover between the practices prior to the most recent merger, especially as large design practices operating in London over the last half century.
+It is extraordinary to consider that there was little direct crossover between the practices prior to the most recent merger, especially as large design practices operating in London over the last half century.

 This is apart from successive refurbishments of the landmark Adelphi Building on the north bank of the Thames, first by SHCA and then by Aukett Fitzroy Robinson, and this nugget, uncovered in our research process, which neatly illustrates the earlier point about architecture ultimately being about people.

 SHCA’s 2010 City of London Academy replaced the Islington Green School, whose 1979 Form 4 music class sang the chorus to Pink Floyd’s Another Brick in the Wall, penned by none other than Roger Waters, a one-time Fitzroy Robinson alumnus.

 In our studio we are a group of like-minded architectural thinkers, designers and producers, collectively exploring and shaping our projects for interiors, buildings and master plans